Gabriella439/slides/munihac2022/slides.md

 I'm only attempting to solve simple early-game fights

-No heuristics; we're computing the optimal outcome
+No heuristics; we're computing exact solutions

 ## I like to overthink this game